 - Nonprofit Hub has a complete step-by-step guide to crafting a mission statement.

 - Also, be open to reading mission statements from other organizations that inspire you.
-They may provide some approaches for crafting your own mission statement!
+They may provide some approaches for crafting your own mission statement.
 As a starting place, Top Nonprofits also has a list of 50 examples of mission statements.

-After writing a mission statement that answers what you intend to do, the next step is to develop a strategic plan that enumerates precisely how you intend to do it!
+After writing a mission statement that answers what you intend to do, the next step is to develop a strategic plan that enumerates precisely how you intend to do it.

 Like the mission statement, a strategic plan is not a static piece of prose.
-It is a living document, one that must be reviewed, and if necessary updated, every few years to reflect the relationship of your organization to its internal and external environment.
+It is a living document, one that must be reviewed, and if necessary updated, every few years to reflect the relationship of your organization to its internal and external environments.
 The strategic plan and the mission statement are closely tied to one another; the goal of a strategic plan is to lay out your organization’s timeline to sustainably enact its mission statement.
 Typically spanning three to five years, the strategic plan explains the following:

 - The critical issues facing your organization, both internal and external (including laws, budgets, funding mandates, and the expectation of the organization’s stakeholders)

 - The strengths, weaknesses, and areas of opportunity for the museum